What is to learn from the world’s largest network of generosity?

 - On the level of using multiple forms of capital apart from money to create innovative and deeply sustainable outcomes.

-- On the level of holding space to enable a circular flow of energy for volunteers, which avoids burnouts and, of course,
+- On the level of holding space to enable a circular flow of energy for volunteers, which avoids burnouts and,

 - the actual outcome of the many different projects that ServiceSpace facilitates.